sagar-jadhav/go-examples/switch.md

 # Switch Statement

-Example demonstrates working of Switch Statement using the sign to word program
+Example demonstrates working of Switch Statement using the sign to word program.
+Click [here](https://tour.golang.org/flowcontrol/9) to learn more

 ```go
 func main() {